Heinrich Müller (footballer, born 1909): Managerial career

-Beginning with April 1953 Austrian players aged 30 and beyond became exempt from the ban to play abroad.
-Especially after the World Cup of 1954, this led to a hefty blood-letting for Austrian football.
-The club Austria itself lost several of its aces, most of the moving to France, thus the remarkable Austria of that era becoming part of the past.
+From April 1953, Austrian players aged 30 or over were permitted to play abroad.
+Following the 1954 World Cup, many players left Austrian football, including several from Austria Wien, most of whom moved to France.

 Also "Wudi" Müller chose to leave.
 Thus, in 1956 he could be found leading the Netherlands national football team to a 3–2 win in Switzerland.

 In the later 1950s and early 1960s he could be found at the helm of the Netherlands first division side Willem II in Tilburg.

 In December 1964, after a stint with AEK in Athens, he returned to Austria trying to fill the gap left behind when Edi Frühwirt left the club.
 With Robert Sara, who should remain with the club for 21 years, Thomas Parits, and Hans "Buffy" Ettmayer the club had a number of promising talents in their roster.